-Most institutions use VSAS to process their applications for clinical electives.
-Vanderbilt University School of Medicine students may opt to take up to 3 away clinical rotations.
+Most institutions use VSLO to process their applications for clinical electives.
+Vanderbilt University School of Medicine students may opt to take up to 3 away clinical rotations but only 2 will count toward their Immersion graduation requirements (as competency/interest-driven rotations).
 It is important that Vanderbilt students rotate at an institution that has an Affiliation Agreement established.
 View a list of over 150 institutions that have an Affiliation Agreement with Vanderbilt.

 Away Rotations FAQs

 This is very important!
 You cannot register yourself.
-You will need to download Form 7100: Petition for Clinical Rotation (Away) and either email it or bring it to our office in 224 Eskind Biomedical Library.
+You will need to download Form 7100: Petition for Clinical Rotation (Away) and either email completed form with Vanderbilt department approval signature to firstname.lastname@example.org and email@example.com or bring it to our office in 224 Eskind Biomedical Library.
 This form a) enables us to enroll you in the elective and b) provides us a contact name so that we can track down your evaluation and enter a grade to your transcript.
-Once you have turned in your form, you will need to get approval so that we can grant you credit.
+7100 FORM MUST BE SUBMITTED 28 DAYS PRIOR TO THE START OF YOUR ROTATION OR YOU WILL NOT RECEIVE CREDIT TOWARDS GRADUATION.

-All you need to do is email the VUSM Course director that is in charge of the elective you are seeking away credit in with the course description.
-CC: email@example.com on the email so that when they reply we can see the approval.
-After both of these steps are completed, we will register you and it will appear in YES.
+7100 FORM MUST BE SUBMITTED 28 DAYS PRIOR TO THE START OF YOUR ROTATION OR YOU WILL NOT RECEIVE CREDIT TOWARDS GRADUATION.
+All you need to do is email the 7100 Form to the VUSM Course director that is in charge of the elective you are seeking away credit in with the course description.
+On the 7100 form, you must list the specialty of your away rotation, and receive an approval signature from the speciality course approver below.
+Email the completed and signed form to firstname.lastname@example.org and email@example.com After both of these steps are completed, we will register you and it will appear in YES.
 Below is a list of approvers:

 |Emergency Medicine||Dr. Corey Slovis or Dr. Kendra Parekh|